SciPyCourse2022/notes/homework3/homework3.md

 4. Given the `dtype` of arrays `x1` and `x2`, what `dtype` do you expect array `y` to have?
 Given their lengths and `dtype`, calculate the expected number of bytes of each array.
 Check the `.nbytes` attribute of each array to ensure you got it right.

 5. It turns out that both sensors have some invalid readings, represented by `np.nan` in `x1` and `-1` in `x2`.
-Use boolean array operations and boolean fancy indexing to filter out those invalid values from both sensors, along with their timepoints in `t`.
+Use boolean array operations and boolean fancy indexing to filter out (remove) those invalid values from both sensors, along with their timepoints in `t`.
 Make sure your filtered `x1`, `x2` and `t` have the same length (i.e., are "aligned").
 How many timepoints are left?

 6. Recalculate `y` and print it out.
 Is it aligned with `t`?